Egyptian Art in Nine European Museums in Hannover, Hildesheim, Berlin, Copenhagen, Edinburgh & Glasgow

 Day 11: Return to USA

-Far Horizons proudly presents a truly unique 11-day tour to St. Petersburg, Moscow, Copenhagen, Edinburgh and Glasgow, with an emphasis on each city’s great museums and collections of Egyptian art.
-Begin in St. Petersburg with a city tour including Peterhof, the majestic estate created by Peter the Great, and the Hermitage, the second-largest museum in the world founded in 1764 on the orders of Catherine the Great.
-In Moscow see Red Square, the Kremlin, and the Pushkin Museum.
+Far Horizons proudly presents a truly unique 11-day tour to Hannover, Hildesheim, and Berlin in Germany, Copenhagen, and Edinburgh and Glasgow in Scotland, with an emphasis on each city’s great museums and collections of Egyptian art.
+Begin in Hannover to view a special exposition – Bes, Demon God, Protector of Egypt – and then join the museum director for a viewing of artifacts not on public view.
+Continue to Hildesheim for a private tour of the Romer und Pelizaus Museum, containing one of the world’s most famous collections of ancient Egyptian cultural monuments.
+In Hildesheim, we will be hosted by the city’s art historian on a private tour of St. Mary’s Cathedral and St. Michael’s Church, a UNESCO property, and the City Museum to gaze upon the Hildesheim Treasure, the largest collection of Roman silver found outside imperial frontiers.
+Spend a full day at Berlin’s Museum Island, a UNESCO site, and the Neues Museum.
+Here, the spectacular 2,500 piece Egyptian collection, including the iconic bust of the Egyptian queen Nefertiti, covers three floors.
 In Copenhagen, visit three museums: Ny Carlsberg Glyptotek, the Denmark National Museum, and the Thorvaldsens Museum, where we will have an introduction by the museum director.
-Finally, we move on to Scotland where the Director of the National Museum will open the Collections Centre of the National Museum for a private viewing.
-In Glasgow see the exhibits at both the Hunterian and the Kelvingrove Art Gallery and Museum.
+Finally, we move on to Scotland where the Director of the National Museum will open for us the Collections Centre of the National Museum for a specially-arranged private viewing.
+In Glasgow, see the exhibits at both the Hunterian and the Kelvingrove Art Gallery and Museum.

 Bob Brier received his Ph.D from the University of North Carolina.
 He is not only one of the nation’s leading Egyptologists, but a brilliant lecturer and storyteller.
 He is professor of philosophy at the C.W.
 Post Campus of Long Island University and the author of several books including The Murder of Tutankhamen: A True Story (Berkley Books, 1998), The Daily Life of the Ancient Egyptians (Greenwood Press, 1999) andThe Secret of the Great Pyramid: How One Man’s Obsession Led to the Solution of Ancient Egypt’s Greatest Mystery(Harper Collins, 2008).
 Professor Brier has served as director of the “Egyptology Today” program of the National Endowment for the Humanities, and as host of the Learning Channel series, The Great Egyptians.
 A popular lecturer for The Great Courses, not for credit seminars for lifelong learners, he has twice been selected as a Fulbright Scholar, and has received Long Island University’s David Newton Award for Teaching Excellence in recognition of his achievements.
 He is a wonderful teacher with a special flair for evoking the distant past in ways that make it seem vividly present.